-Test Procedure: The spray fire shall be ignited, and the water mist system should be activated subsequent to the required preburn time.
+Fire Location: The test fire shall be located under the shelf with the nozzle 4 in.
+(10 cm) from the end of to the required preburn time.
 The fuel spray should be shut off 15 seconds after the fire extinguishment.
-The system discharge should be shut off 45 seconds after the fuel spray is
+The system discharge should be shut off 45 seconds after the fuel spray